Steppschuh/RemoteControlServer/Language files/INFO.md

 Translations
 ===================

-You can find text files containing the sore descriptions and xml files containing strings used in the app [here](https://github.com/Steppschuh/RemoteControlServer/tree/master/Language%20files).
+You can find text files containing the store descriptions and xml files containing strings used in the app [here](https://github.com/Steppschuh/RemoteControlServer/tree/master/Language%20files).
 Please feel free to change texts or add new files if your native language doesn't exist yet.

 Always use the files from the [default values](https://github.com/Steppschuh/RemoteControlServer/tree/master/Language%20files/values) directory as base for any translations.